the practical kitchen

 My Preferred Cold Brew Coffee Ratio

-I recommend a ratio of ¾ cups coffee grounds to every 4 cups of water.
+I usually follow a ratio of ¾ cups of coffee grounds to every 4 cups of water.
 If you prefer a more intense coffee, you can do a straight 1:4 ratio of coffee to water, meaning for every 1 cup of coffee grounds, you use 4 cups of water.

 stirring a french press filled about halfway with water and coffee grounds

-Fill the French press about halfway full with cool water.
-Then give it a good stir.
-This hydrates the coffee grounds so they don't creep up over the edges of the filter when you put the lid on later.
+Fill the French press about halfway, then give it a good stir to hydrate the coffee grounds so they don't creep over the edges of the filter when you put the lid on.

 pouring water into the french press so the coffee is almost at the top

-Once the coffee grounds are fully saturated, fill the French press the rest of the way, making sure to leave enough room at the top for the lid to go on with the filter pulled all the way up.
+Once the coffee grounds are saturated, fill the French press the rest of the way, leaving enough room for the lid to go on with the filter pulled all the way up.

-For cold brewed coffee in a French press, you're going to put the whole French press into the fridge or leave it on the counter "overnight."
+For cold brewed coffee in a French press, I put the whole French press in my fridge or leave it on the counter "overnight."
 That's recipe developer-speak for anywhere from 12-24 hours.

 I usually filter and strain my French press cold brew after about 12 hours.
 I think it tastes just fine, but like I said, I'm not very picky about my coffee.
-You may want to experiment with different brewing durations to figure out what you like best!
+Experiment with different brewing durations to figure out what you like best!

 📖 Recipe